mlopes/marco-lopes.com/articles/_posts/2019/2019-05-06-Type-Parameters.md

 <span class="prev">[← Previous in this series: Currying and Partial Application](/articles/Currying-and-Partial-Application/)</span>

-In the previous installments we've went into some detail about currying and partial application.
+In the previous chapter we've went into some detail about currying and partial application.
 Before we move on to talk about effect systems, let's take a quick look into what are type parameters.